Code of Conduct for Directors, Officers and Employees

 XVIX.
 Important Disclaimers

-This Code reflects general principles to guide you in making ethical decisions and cannot, and is not intended to, address every specific situation in which we may find it appropriate to take disciplinary action.
-This Code is not intended to create any contract (express or implied) with you, including without limitation any employment contract, or to constitute any promise that your employment will be not terminated except for cause.
+This Code reflects general principles to guide you in making ethical decisions and cannot, and is not intended to address every specific situation in which we may find it appropriate to take disciplinary action.
+This Code is not intended to create any contract (express or implied) with you, including without limitation any employment contract, or to constitute any promise that your employment will not be terminated except for cause.